azoth-lang/azoth.language.design/pointers.md

 At first it was assumed it would be reasonable to have pointers to reference types.
 Eventually it was realized there was serious issues with this.
 As a result, only pointers to struct types are allowed.
 This follows the precedent set by the C# language.
 On C#, pointer may only be made to "unmanaged types".
-That is, primitive types and structs with unmagaed type.
+That is, primitive types and structs with unmanaged type.
 Problems that would be caused by allowing pointers to reference types include:

 * References are "fat" they contain both a pointer to the data and a pointer to the vtable.
 To